Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 ********

-If one wants to run the solver for double null equilibria, it might be expected that such an equilbrium should be symmetrical about :math:`z = 0`.
+If one wants to run the solver for double null equilibria, it might be expected that such an equilibrium should be symmetrical about :math:`z = 0`.
 In this case, it makes sense for the coil positions to be up-down symmetric and for them to carry the same current.
 In reality, these coils might be in an actual circuit that allows them to be controlled simultaneously and maintain proportional currents.